CastielWong/Laboratory/README.md

 brew list
 ```

-Then follow steps below to activate "pyenv" and setup "pre-commit":
+Then apply `pyenv` to create and use the virtual environment.
+Below is thos commonly used commands:

 ```sh
 # install python with specified version, run `pyenv install --list` to check what version is available